ckester23/KDS-Training-2.0/README.md

 All the techniques are sorted into these categories: Tachikata - Stances Tsuki-te - Hand Techniques / Strikes Geri - Kicks Uke - Blocks General - Other commonly used terms Kata - Kata

-This file requires the use of the mp3's in the sound_files folder
+This file requires the use of the mp3's in the mp3 Files branch.

-Please Note: This is my first post on Github, I am still very new to the formatting of this website, so please forgive my less than optimal organization.